-The answer, as many teams discover 6 months and $300k later, is: harder than expected.
-Let's break down the actual costs of self-hosting AI agents, with real numbers.
+The answer, as many teams find out 6 months in, is: harder than expected.
+Here's the actual cost of self-hosting AI agents in the DACH market, with real numbers.

 The Visible Costs (What Everyone Budgets For)